Alfresco/docs-alfresco/digital-workspace/latest/media/index.md

    image that a rendition is created.

 ## Viewing IPTC and EXIF metadata
-Media Management provides additional information and features in Digital Workspace when you view image files.
+Image Management provides additional information and features in Digital Workspace when you view image files.

 1. Select an image in the Document Library, as you would normally in Digital Workspace, by clicking the thumbnail or name, to view it in the file preview screen.